 Producers must date:

 Producers in the United States Food and Drug Administration don't have any mandatory requirements to sell products with date labels, except baby formula.
-The provision of accurate dating information is the only federal regulation.
+The only federal regulation is the provision of accurate dating information.
 The "best used by" dating format must include the month and the day of the month by which the product's quality starts deteriorating.
-For frozen products, producers must also include the year.
-They use closed-coded dates for cans and boxes of food
+Producers must also include the year for frozen products.
+They use closed-coded dates for cans and boxes of food.

 Michigan requires date labeling on pre-packaged perishable foods and dairy products.
 The state restricts the sale of these items and meat after the labeled date.
 Montana state requires the date labeling of milk d with a “sell by” date of 12 days from pasteurization.
 The state also bans the sale or donation of milk after that date.

-Food expiry dates contribute to high levels of food loss because most of us misunderstand them.
-We throw them away while the quality is good to avoid foodborne illnesses.
+Food expiry dates contribute to high levels of wasted food and food loss because most people misunderstand them.
+We throw away good quality food to avoid foodborne illnesses.
 To prevent this, you can consciously attempt to learn the accurate meanings of expiry dates in your regions.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.